-Academic Credits may be granted if applicants can show documentary evidence that their qualifications are equivalent to the requirements of the Graduate Certificate of Counselling or the Graduate Diploma of Counselling.
-Swinburne University of Technology will only grant Academic Credits of not more than 50% of the two-year Master degree programme.
+Academic Credits may be granted if applicants can show documentary evidence that their qualifications are equivalent to the requirements of the Graduate Certificate in Counselling or the Graduate Diploma in Counselling.
+Flinders University will only grant Academic Credits of not more than 50% of the two-year Master degree programme.